Maryland poised to say goodbye to state song that celebrates the Confederacy

 “This has stained the pages of our law for too long,” said House Speaker Pro Tem Sharee Sample-Hughes (D-Wicomico), who sponsored the House bill to do away with the song.
 “The passage of this legislation is one more way that we can, as a state, take a stand on racism.”

-As the session hit on Monday the crossover mark, the point at which bills must have passed at least one chamber to have a chance at becoming law, the measure repealing the state song had been overwhelmingly approved by both the House and Senate.
+Large majorities in both the House and Senate approved measures repealing the song well before Monday’s crossover day, the point at which bills in general must have passed at least one chamber to have a chance at becoming law.

 In a final procedural step, each bill must be voted on in the opposite chamber and then sent to Gov. Larry Hogan (R) for consideration.
 Hogan has not said whether he will sign the measure, but it should eventually be enacted because it was approved by veto-proof majorities.

+The jury duty bill includes an exemption for those who are still on parole or probation.
+The parole-reform measure — which has been pushed unsuccessfully for a decade — would bring Maryland in line with policies in 47 other states.
+Opponents of the parole-reform bill said the governor is a needed “backstop” on early release of prisoners.

+The House approved a bill that would make Juneteenth, the commemoration of the end of slavery in the Southern United States, an official state holiday.
+The 110-to-25 vote came after an impassioned speech by Del.
+Joseline A. Peña-Melnyk (D-Prince George’s), who argued that recognizing the “Independence Day of African American citizens” honors the legacy of abolitionists Harriet Tubman and Frederick Douglass, both born in Maryland, and sends a signal to Black Maryland residents that “we are worth it.”

-House Speaker Adrienne A. Jones (D-Baltimore County), the first Black woman to serve in that role, placed the legislation at the top of her party’s agenda last year, announcing she wanted the song gone.
+House Speaker Adrienne A. Jones (D-Baltimore County), the first Black woman to serve in that role, placed the state song legislation at the top of her party’s agenda last year, announcing she wanted the song gone.

-The removal of the official designation, which dates back to 1939, will be the latest in steps the state has taken to eliminate symbols that pay homage to the country’s racist past.
+The removal of the official designation, which dates back to 1939, will be the latest step the state has taken to eliminate symbols that pay homage to the country’s racist past.

 Last year, the Maryland State House Trust voted to take down a plaque that sympathized with the Confederacy.
 It had hung in the State House since 1964, the height of the Civil Rights movement.